PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

         AFTER INSERT ON table_foo
             FOR EACH ROW EXECUTE PROCEDURE my_trigger_function();

-To show you how trigger can be applied on tables let's try to look closer on below example.
+To show you how trigger can be applied on tables let's try to look closer on following example.
 Let's create table *foo* and *foo_backup*.
-Structure of these tables is following:
+Structure of these tables as follows:

     CREATE TABLE foo
     (